oras-project/oras-www/docs/CLI/5_developer_guide.md

     ```sh
     shasum -c oras_0.13.0_checksums.txt
     ```
-8. Build ORAS from source and run verion command.
-Make sure the version and git commit is what you expect it to be (same as the commit used to create the tag).
+8. Run version command and make sure that version number and git commit digest is what you expect it to be (same as the commit used to create the tag).
 Example:
     ```sh
     mkdir -p oras-bin/
     tar -zxf oras_0.13.0_linux_amd64.tar.gz -C oras-bin